Alina-Yermolenko/angular-firebase-images/README.md

 This application is a front-end application for keeping favorite images.
 Each user has their own gallery.
 The functionality of adding images is implemented via a modal.
 The application is built using Angular, AngularFire, and Angular Material.

+## Development

+It's necessary to set all the values in the file env.example.ts and rename it to env.ts.

 ## Features

 - **User Gallery:** Each user has their own gallery where they can add and delete images.